Leaving God out of Ethics: Dangers of the Woman-Centered Approach

 --

-Let Her Live, a nonprofit dedicated to saving babies by showing the beauty and value of life to women considering abortion.
+Wesley Wilson is the President of Let Her Live, a nonprofit dedicated to saving babies by showing the beauty and value of life to women considering abortion.
 Please learn more about the Let Her Live pro-life billboard campaign.
 Donations are tax deductible.